bw-block-club-calendar/be/README.md

 }
 ```

-## Get organization by id
+## Get event by id

-	GET /api/organization/:id
+	GET /api/event/:id

 ### Description and Constraints

-Logged in users can see any organization by id.
+Anyone can see any event by id.

 ### Success Response